lovecy86/Crowdfunding-Analysis/README.md

 ## **Overview**
 Crowdfunding is one of the fastest emerging online industries.
 It is a platform where budding entrepreneurs present their innovative ideas and raise funds for their projects.
 There are many factors that affect the success rate of a project in a crowdfunding campaign, such as the type of project, country of origin, the feasibility of the project, marketing and so on.
 Therefore, it is indeed essential to perform in-depth research on the success rate of a project, before going online.
 A dataset with 1000 sample projects was used to unveil any hidden trends.
-The dataset contain the following columns:Id, name, blurb, goal, pledged, outcome, backers count, country, currency, launched at, deadline, staff pick, spotlight, category and subcategory
+The dataset contain the following columns:Id, name, blurb, goal, pledged, outcome, backers count, country, currency, launched at, deadline, staff pick, spotlight, category and subcategory.

+## **Technology Used**
+Excel

 # **Limitations of the dataset:**
 Though the dataset provided sufficient information, there are details which if had been provided, a better analysis would have been performed.